clap-rs/clap/README.md

 #### All else being equal, what are some reasons to use `clap`?

 `clap` is as fast, and as lightweight as possible while still giving all the features you'd expect from a modern argument parser.
 In fact, for the amount and type of features `clap` offers it remains about as fast as `getopts`.
-If you use `clap` when just need some simple arguments parsed, you'll find its a walk in the park. `clap` also makes it possible to represent extremely complex, and advanced requirements, without too much thought. `clap` aims to be intuitive, easy to use, and fully capable for wide variety use cases and needs.
+If you use `clap` when just need some simple arguments parsed, you'll find it's a walk in the park. `clap` also makes it possible to represent extremely complex, and advanced requirements, without too much thought. `clap` aims to be intuitive, easy to use, and fully capable for wide variety use cases and needs.

 ## Features